Pirates vs. Marlins Player Props Betting Odds

-Player prop bet odds for Luis Arraez, Andrew McCutchen and others are listed when the Miami Marlins host the Pittsburgh Pirates at LoanDepot park on Friday at 6:40 PM ET.
+Player prop betting options for Luis Arraez, Andrew McCutchen and others are available in the Miami Marlins-Pittsburgh Pirates matchup at LoanDepot park on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!